Compsciler/Codle/README.md

-# React Wordle
+# Codle

-This is a clone project of the popular word guessing game we all know and love.
+This is a clone project of a [clone project](https://github.com/cwackerfuss/react-wordle) of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.

 [**Try out the demo!**](https://reactle.vercel.app/)